Abhishek-P/Abhishek-P.github.io/index.markdown

 layout: home
 ---

-Hi, I am Abhishek Purushothama.
+I am a 2nd year master's student in computer science at CU Boulder, working on natural language processing with [Dr. Katharina Kann](https://kelina.github.io) and the [NALA Group](https://nala-cub.github.io/).

-This is my personal site, if you came here to know more about me, navigate to the other pages where I have noted down the information.
+You can check my [CV](assets/pdf/CV_Updated_2022_12_15.pdf) or pages where I have noted down some descriptive information.
-You can find links to my social media accounts at the bottom if you want to contact me.

-To see the code that runs this site you can visit [the repo](https://github.com/Abhishek-P/Abhishek-P.github.io).
+If you want to contact me, and it is for something official and administrative, my email address is at the bottom.
+Otherwise, Linkedin DMs are simple and easy to use and are something I check often.

 If you came here by accident, click [here](https://zoo.sandiegozoo.org/cams/penguin-cam) and watch the delightful penguins in San Diego Zoo before you head back.